radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 1. [Setup OIDC provider] (https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) should be complete for the cluster.

 2. `radius-role` with desired policies should be created.
 Its trust relation should look similar to below.
-This establishes a trust relation between the service-accounts (ucp and applications-rp) in the specified namespace (radius-system) in specified cluster with the specified OIDC provider to be established.
+This establishes a trust relation between the service-accounts (ucp and applications-rp) in the specified namespace (radius-system by default) in specified cluster with the specified OIDC provider to be established.

   ```